-Large projects for Energy and Process Technology are getting a more and more complex character.
-Therefore the market asks for high qualified designers who have knowledge about different kind of technical and non-technical aspects of contemporary issues.
-But above all the market asks for employees who know how to work properly in a multidisciplinary design team and dealing with solving complex issues are really needed.
+Large projects for Energy and Process Technology are getting more and more complex character.
+Therefore the market asks for highly qualified designers who have knowledge about different kinds of technical and non-technical aspects of contemporary issues.
+But above all the market asks for employees who know how to work properly in a multidisciplinary design team and deal with solving complex issues is really needed.

 Since 1990 a lot of companies have been using the designer training of Twente University’s Process Technology (TWAIO-track).
-Because of this track highly qualified process engineers are available for companies.
-Recent graduated of the EngD programme in Process Technology function very well.
+Because of this track of highly qualified processes, engineers are available for companies.
+A recent graduate of the EngD programme in Process Technology function very well.
 The track has been re-launched and is now up to date by adding a focus on Energy Technology.

-Employers of graduates of this EngD programme are often the organizations were the trainees do their design assignments.
-The branches of these organizations vary from large multinationals to smaller companies in the energy-, process- and materials sector.
-Also engineer companies and energy-generating companies have shown their interest.
+Employers of graduates of this EngD programme are often the organizations where the trainees do their design assignments.
+The branches of these organizations vary from large multinationals to smaller companies in the energy-, process- and materials sectors.
+Also, engineering companies and energy-generating companies have shown their interest.

 The block with in-depth and broadening courses can partly be tailored to the technological design project.
 Gained skills in professional development and gained knowledge from in-depth and broadening courses are employed in the design project.
 During the design project, you transfer results into technological innovation in industry or society.

 The Professional Development courses are intended to improve professional skills and advance career opportunities.
-Besides, the University of Twente actively stimulates the entrepreneurial spirit of her employees.
-The course in Professional Effectiveness is compulsory, and others are elective (in consultation with your supervisors).
+Besides, the University of Twente actively stimulates the entrepreneurial spirit of its employees.
+The course in Professional Effectiveness is compulsory, and others are electives (in consultation with your supervisors).
 The total study load of the professional development courses is 6-10 EC.
 See www.utwente.nl/ctd for an overview of professional development courses.

 IN-DEPTH AND BROADENING COURSES

-The in-depth and broadening block carry a total study load of at least 45 EC and comprises 2 obligatory blocks (design and core courses) and an elective block.
-The core courses and elective courses to choose depend on the track in which your design project is categorized.
+The in-depth and broadening block carries a total study load of at least 45 EC and comprises 2 obligatory blocks (design and core courses) and an elective block.
+The core courses and elective courses to choose from depending on the track in which your design project is categorized.

 The compulsory block includes three courses.
 One design course:

-Two courses that can be chosen from a set of 6 courses
+Two courses can be chosen from a set of 6 courses

 - Advanced Chemical Reaction Engineering for EngD